Until very recently, when most people thought of selling property to Chinese buyers, almost exclusively, one thought of mainland Chinese buyers.

 When I noticed this trend of overseas Chinese trading in Tokyo, I began asking pointed questions to the rest of my network about whether they are thinking of doing something similar.
 I was surprised by the affirmative answers which makes me feel this type of buyer will be a growing segment moving forward.

 What does this mean for you as a seller?
-It doesn’t mean you can charge sky high prices but more along the lines of market rate if not a little above.
-That said, this overseas contingent of Chinese buyers are not very price sensitive, especially if your property adheres to Feng Shui principles.
+It doesn’t mean you can charge sky-high prices but more along the lines of market rate if not a little above.
+That said, this overseas contingent of Chinese buyers are not very price-sensitive, especially if your property adheres to Feng Shui principles.

 Editor’s Note: Shirley is Sales Director for Housing Japan.
 She has sold billions of yen of real estate and arguably has the highest client satisfaction rating in the industry.
-Shirley writes a weekly column for Housing Japan readers to help illustrate common challenges buyers and sellers have when trading Tokyo residential property.
+Shirley writes a regular column for Housing Japan readers to help illustrate common challenges buyers and sellers have when trading Tokyo residential property.